neliva/Neliva.Security.Cryptography.PackageProtector/README.md

 ### Algorithms

-There are many authenticated encryption algorithms such as AES-CCM, AES-GCM, or ChaCha20-Poly1305 that perform very well on modern hardware.
+There are many authenticated encryption algorithms such as AES-GCM or ChaCha20-Poly1305 that perform very well on modern hardware.
 There are shortcomings with such algorithms:
 * Reuse of key and nonce in stream ciphers is catastrophic.
 * The authentication tag is only 16 bytes.